bstephen1/subreddit_predictor/reddit_scraper/readme.txt

          are structured very similar to normal posts -Links within comments are really easy to ignore.
 Not sure they would provide any meaningful data if parsed.
 Lots of imgur links.
 Not a very helpful domain name.
+      -Really easy to just pull all the comments.
+A bit harder to pull just top-level ones.
+Would be easiest to use all comments, unless there's a reason not to.